marinasundstrom/MvvmToolkit/README.md

 * Unit Tests
 * Sample projects (WPF) with Unit Tests and UI Tests

+## Sample
-## UI Tests
+### Automated UI Tests
-Requires the WinAppDriver.

-For more information on how to set up, read [this](https://github.com/microsoft/WinAppDriver).
+The sample project has automated UI tests that use WinAppDriver.

+There are also tests written using SpecFlow and Gherkin syntax.

+To get started with WinAppDriver, read [this](/docs/WinAppDriver.md).